 It wasn’t real.
 Then: Maybe you’re sick.
 Go see a doctor.

-I’m filled with dread as I consider my fate.
+I’m struck by dread as I consider my fate.
 Pitying looks.
 Prescription meds.
 Endless tests.

 No. I clench my jaw, deciding the issue.
 I’m not crazy.

 I slide the door a little to the left, poking my head through to the outside balcony.
-Gribbles is splayed on his poochy belly, chewing his rawhide.
+Gribbles is splayed on his poochy belly, chewing his rawhide with single minded determination.
 He growls lightly and meets my gaze: Leeme ’lone.
 Dis bone is MINE.

 Relief surges through me.
 No chasms, knives, or blindfolded Night Elves.
 The world is normal and sane, as it should be.
 Gribbles on the balcony, eating his treat.
 People down below, doing whatever.